gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ---
 layout: post
 description: Keyword extraction from search queries is a fundamental aspect of conversational commerce.
-In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them by their relevance and their presence in a unstructured product catalog.
+In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them against an unstructured product catalog and an ontology database.
 title: Catalog Entity Extraction for Search
 #image: /assets/minos-chart.png
 published: true
 permlink: /2018/02/12/catalog-entity-extraction-search
 ---

 Keyword extraction from search queries is a fundamental aspect of conversational commerce.
-In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them by their relevance and their presence in a unstructured product catalog.
+In this article I illustrate a simple but effective way to get relevant entities from user's utterances and rank them against an unstructured product catalog and an ontology database.

 The primary purpose of a conversational application is to serve user demands, and when an user search in a e-commerce context, he is mostly looking for products.
 There is one main distinction that characterize a query when it is performed in the website rather than